ftrackhq/ftrack-connect-unreal-engine/README.md

 Done!
 ------------
-* Launch ftrack connect and choose a project and a task now you should see Unreal Engine's action icon.
+* Launch ftrack connect and choose a project and a task now you should see Unreal Engine's launcher icon.
 * Launch Unreal Engine then Launch your project and you should see ftrack in the toolbar